What is the paleo diet?

 There are several diets similar to the paleo diet including:

 More details on exactly which foods are and aren’t paleo can be found on the Ultimate Paleo Guide website here.
-Other articles on the UPG website are also available that further explain why some foods like bread, beans, and milk are not paleo.
+Other articles on the UPG website further explain why some foods like bread, beans, and milk are not paleo.

-If you are on-the-go or grocery shopping and need to quickly reference a list of which foods are paleo approved, check out the new paleo diet mobile app “Is It Paleo?” here.
+If you are on-the-go and need to quickly reference a list of which foods are paleo, check out the paleo diet mobile app “Is It Paleo?” here.

 Ultimate Meal Plans has a simple paleo meal plan here.